Toni Preckwinkle: 1991 election

-Overview
+Overview of tenure

 Preckwinkle was initially sworn into office in 1991, and was reelected to four-year terms in 1995, 1999, 2003, and 2007.

 In City Council, Preckwinkle developed a reputation for progressiveness.
-She was known as being independent of then-Mayor Richard M. Daley, with whom she dissented more often than did any other alderman.
+She was known as being independent of then-Mayor Richard M. Daley, with whom she dissented more often than any other alderman.
 In addition, Preckwinkle was one of the few aldermen on the City Council occasionally critical of the policies of former Chicago Mayor Richard J. Daley.

 In 2004, she and Dorothy Tillman were the only aldermen to vote against the mayor's city budget, and in 2005, Preckwinkle was the lone dissenter on the mayor's budget.
 Preckwinkle has supported the majority of legislation advanced by the mayor and his allies, including most of Daley's annual budget proposals; his controversial use of tax increment financing, an economic development program in which tax revenues are funneled into accounts controlled almost exclusively by the mayor; and, ultimately, his quest to host the 2016 Summer Olympics.